 Do you want to make the buying decision a painless activity for your customers?
 In this post, we’re going to discuss one of the jewelry eCommerce tips mostly ignored by…

 Staying on Top of Your Audience’s Mind

-Now that you understand where most of your customers are and their behavior, the next step is to stay on top of their mind.
+Now that you understand where most of your customers are and their behavior, the next step is to stay on top of their minds.

 It’s honestly no big secret – to stay on top of your customer’s mind, you simply need to post high-quality and engaging content consistently onto the social media channels that you have identified in the previous part.

-Consistency and repetition can boost your branding but more importantly, it can increase your revenue by 23% as your identity gets instilled in your customers’ mind; thereby, attracting repeat purchases.
+Consistency and repetition can boost your branding but more importantly, it can increase your revenue by 23% as your identity gets instilled in your customers’ minds; thereby, attracting repeat purchases.

 Combined with high-quality images and videos of your jewelry, it’s a surefire way to attract the attention of your audience.

 Just check out Elverd Designs Instagram page below.
 As you can see, the layout on the page is consistent with recurring high-quality images of themed, products, and lifestyle shots.
 The layout is stunning and users are more likely to associate the different colors with the jewelry designs.

 Now let’s combine everything from the previous parts in this post together.